gsbdarc/rf_bootcamp_2024/docs/day4/8_yen_gpu.md

 If you need additional packages installed, you can `pip install` them to your `~/.local` since this global pytorch `venv` is not user writable.

-### Copy Python Script
-This example uses the MNIST dataset for image classification, and consists of a simple fully connected neural network with one hidden layer.
+The PyTorch example script uses the MNIST dataset for image classification, and consists of a simple fully connected neural network with one hidden layer.

 We will run the [`mnist.py`](https://github.com/gsbdarc/rf_bootcamp_2024/blob/main/examples/python_examples/mnist.py) script on the GPU node.